-- 2 tsp lemon zest (from about one lemon)
+- 2 teaspoons lemon zest (from about one lemon)

 - 2 cups confectioners’ sugar

-- Add the egg and mix until combined.
-Add the ricotta cheese, lemon juice and zest, vanilla extract, and almond extract and again mix until smooth and combined.
+- Add the egg and beat in until combined.
+Add the ricotta cheese (drained of excess moisture if your ricotta is on the watery side, see note), lemon juice and zest, vanilla extract, and almond extract and mix well until all of the ingredients are evenly combined.

-- Add flour, baking powder, and salt to a separate bowl and whisk thoroughly.
+- To a separate bowl, add the flour, baking powder, and salt and whisk thoroughly.
 Add the flour mixture to the bowl with the wet ingredients in 3 increments, beating until just mixed in each time.
 Take care not to overmix.

 - Cover the mixing bowl with plastic wrap and chill for at least 8 hours, ideally overnight.